-In this section, Examiners are looking not just for evidence that candidates are able to locate the correct information in the passage, but for signs of genuine comprehension, e.g. the ability to select the exact details required for the answer.
+In this section, Examiners are looking not just for evidence that candidates are able to locate the correct information in the reading passages, but for signs of genuine comprehension, e.g. the ability to select the exact details required for the answer.

-Exercise 1, Question 27-32
+Exercise 1, Question 25-30

-In Exercise 1, candidates are required to read an extended passage in Arabic, decide which of the given Arabic statements are a and which are a and then go on to correct the false ones as simply as possible, in Arabic, using the material from the passage and in the style of the example given.
+In Exercise 1, candidates are required to read an extended passage in Arabic, decide which of the given Arabic statements are and which are and which are and then go on to correct the false ones as simply as possible, in Arabic, using the material from the passage and in the style of the example given.
 While it is still sometimes possible to lift answers from the passage, candidates need to be very precise in what they choose for their answer, as additional material copied indiscriminately may invalidate an otherwise correct answer.
-It is therefore important that candidates are trained to answer succinctly as the longer the answer the higher the risk of including extra distorting material and invalidating an otherwise correct answer.
+It is therefore important that candidates are trained to answer succinctly as the longer the answer, the higher the risk of including extra distorting material and invalidating an otherwise correct answer.

 Generally, candidates struggled to correct the false statements, which often indicated a lack of understanding of the reading passage.
-A number of candidates ticked عن but then attempted to correct the statement.
-There is no need to provide a correction where candidates decide that the statement is true.
+A number of candidates ticked صے but then attempted to correct the statement.
+There is no need for candidates to provide a correction in cases where they decide that the statement is true.
+A few candidates did not tick صے or خطأ but then attempted to correct the statement; other candidates ticked both خطأ in the same question.

-Exercise 2, Question 33-42
+Exercise 2, Question 31-36

-In this final exercise of the paper, candidates are required to read an extended passage in Arabic, and show their understanding of it by answering questions on it, also in Arabic.
+In this final exercise of the paper, candidates are required to read an extended passage in Arabic and show their understanding of it by answering questions on it, also in Arabic.
 The questions are asked in the same order as the information is presented in the passage.
 The subject matter of the passage was generally not well understood, and a number of candidates struggled to answer the questions correctly.
 This exercise requires responses to be sufficiently accurate to communicate the answer without ambiguity or distortion.
-This means that answers 'lifted' unselectively from the text may contain additional information or unclear information, which can invalidate an answer.
-Candidates need to be prepared to rephrase their answer to make sure that they are using the correct person of the verb or correct adjectives.
+This means that answers 'lifted' unselectively from the text may contain additional information or unclear information which can invalidate an answer.
+Questions 31, 32 and 33 were generally answered more successfully than Questions 34, 35 and 36.

-ARABIC (Foreign Language)
+ARABIC (FOREIGN LANGUAGE)

-Paper 0544/03
+Paper 0544/03 Speaking

-Speaking